enzo-sa/gopher-garden/README.md

 * Gopher-Garden is written entirely in Go 1.14 and uses [Gio](https://gioui.org/), a portable immediate mode GUI implemented in Go and developed by [Elias Naur](https://eliasnaur.com/), for graphics and user-input.

 * Gopher-Garden will save all highscores and the user-names that correspond to them in a local file who's data can be viewed through the in-game menu.
-Do not edit the highscores.txt file because it can erroneate the parsing and cause the program to crash.
+Do not edit the highscores.txt file because it can erroneate the parsing and cause the program to panic.

 ## Game Controls:
    ### Text Fields: